Systicks/WebServer/README.md

 # WebServer
-Simple web server which supports HTTP 1.0.
-#Python.
+Web server written in Python.

+Currently supports HTTP 1.1, however there's some problems with persistent connections.

+Index folder is for testing purposes.